Tom Saintfiet

 Tom Saintfiet (born 29 March 1973) is a Belgian football coach and former player.
-He is the current head coach of the Mali national team.
+Most recently he was the head coach of the Mali national team.

 He managed the Gambian national team from 2018 to 2024, earning a place in the top five list of best coaches of the year in the African continent in 2022 and 2023, voted by Confédération Africaine de Football.
 In 2022, he was second runner-up for the Royal Belgian Football Association's "Coach of the Year" award.
-By June 2025, Saintfiet has already achieved 114 FIFA official matches as coach of national teams.
+By April 2026, Saintfiet has already achieved 124 FIFA official matches as coach of national teams.

 Coaching career

 Saintfiet has coached in several countries, including Belgium, Qatar, Germany, Faroe Islands, Finland, Jordan and the Netherlands.
 He has also worked in Africa, having been the head coach of the national teams of Namibia, Zimbabwe, Ethiopia, Malawi and Togo, among others.
 Saintfiet was manager of Finnish Premier League club RoPS Rovaniemi.
 In 2002, he coached Faroese team B71 and finished second in the Faroe Islands First Division.
 He then became coach at Al-Ittihad Sports Club in Qatar (now called Al-Gharafa Sports Club).
 In 2004, he coached the Qatar national under-17 football team to third place in the AFC U-17 Championship, qualifying for the FIFA U-17 World Cup in the process.
 Prior to the 2010 FIFA World Cup, Saintfiet was one of the candidates to lead the Nigerian national team for the World Cup campaign in South Africa.
 He would be named as the team's technical director in 2012 and became a candidate for the head coach position again in 2016.